neow3j/neow3j-docs/docs/neo-n3/smart_contract_development/devpack.md

 does not have to be `verify`, but can be anything.
 Although, in the contract manifest it will show up under the name `verify`.
 The method must return a boolean and can have any number of parameters.

-Note, that the verification method must not fire any events.
-If you fire an event from within your `verify` method, verification will fail everytime.
+>**Note:** The Neo node does not allow the verify method to fire any event.
+The compiler will throw an exception
+>if an event is fired within this method.

 ### onNEP17Payment